YEAR 6 - Uni Opens Up Your World

 YEAR 10- Stellar@Uni Days

 Small groups of year 10 students attend the Lismore or Coffs Harbour Campus to explore an academic area of interest in more detail.
-A number of Stellar@Uni days are held throughout the year, highlighting different course areas and career pathways.
-Whilst on campus students attend a lecture, participate in a hands-on-tutorial and hear from academic staff about course structure and careers.
+A number of Stellar@Uni days are held throughout the year.
+Whilst on campus students attend a lecture, participate in a hands-on-tutorials and hear from academic staff about course structure and careers.
 Students also attend a question and answer session with current university students, having the opportunity to hear about the diverse range of pathways to university.

 YEAR 10 – Role Model Careers Day